 It worked!
 While the control had a 12% conversion rate, the variation led to a 39.1% increase in conversions.

 Most successful blogs include a call-to-action at the end of their blog posts.
 It's usually full-width – large enough for people to notice the offer and hopefully convert on it.

 But are people noticing that CTA, or are they learning to tune them out?

-Here at HubSpot, we were curious if our readers we developing static CTA blindness -- so we decided to run a test to see if we could increase our CTA clickthrough and conversion rates without being a huge, annoying marketing jerk.
+Here at HubSpot, we were curious if our readers were developing static CTA blindness.
+So, we decided to run a test to see if we could increase our CTA clickthrough and conversion rates.

-To test this out, we added slide-in CTAs to 10 of HubSpot's highest-trafficked blog posts.
-A month later, we looked the following stats for the slide-in CTA and the static CTA at the end of the post:
+To test this out, we added slide-in CTAs to 10 of HubSpot's highest-traffic blog posts.
+After reaching statistically significant results, we looked at the following stats for the slide-in CTA and the static CTA at the end of the post: